thamaraaalves/thamaraaalves.github.com/index.md

 Living for the second time in Canada, in Montreal, since september 4th, 2015.

 I am working for the first time as a .Net Developer.
-I was working with "Enterprise Resource Planing" in Sao Paulo, Brazil, during 10 months.
+I was working with "Enterprise Resource Planing" as a System Analyst in Sao Paulo, Brazil, during 10 months.

 From Minas Gerais ❤ , Fortaleza de Minas.